deniskrumko/mold/README.md

 Views are templates that generate the content that is inserted into the body of layouts.

-Views support named sections, allowing content to be rendered in specific parts of the layout.
+Sections can also be defined within views, allowing content to be rendered in specific parts of the layout.
-The `head` section is in the default layout merely as a convention, a section can be given any name.
+The `head` section in the default layout is a named section.

 ```html
 {{define "scripts"}}